-Regardless of how you plan to register, you’ll need to provide your Wyoming driver’s license number if you have a current valid license.
-If you don’t, you must provide the last four digits of your Social Security number and other identification.
-Acceptable forms of ID include a Wyoming driver’s license; a U.S. passport; a federal, state, local or military ID card; a tribal ID; or a photo ID from the University of Wyoming, a Wyoming community college or a state public school.
-If you don’t have any of those, contact your county clerk for more information on how to register.
+Either way, you’ll need your state driver’s license or the last four digits of your Social Security number and an acceptable form of ID, which includes a U.S. passport; a federal, state, local or military ID card; a tribal ID; a Medicare or Medicaid card; or a photo ID from the University of Wyoming, a Wyoming community college or a state public school.
+A complete list of acceptable IDs is on the state election website.

 How can I get an absentee ballot?
 Are there important deadlines?